vvmk/SHFFLShineRepeat/README.md

   smash community, which can then be run, hands-free, on any device you want.

+  The backend is [here](https://github.com/vvmk/ShineServer) for those interested.
 ### Disclaimer:

-This is still under heavy development, and I'm developing the service layer in parallel, so things change unexpectedly and drastically.
+This is pre-alpha software still under heavy development, and I'm developing the service layer in parallel, so things change unexpectedly and drastically.
 If you like the idea and want to contribute, drop me an email and we'll talk.
 I welcome any and all criticism, advice, ideas, etc...I just wouldn't want you to